aosterthun/webvis/PITCHME.md

 # YouTube Network Analyzer

+Note:
+Why?
+ Self-interest in Youtube.
+Channels and Community.
+ API accessible.
+Deriving data from it seemed fun.

 ---
 ## Idea

 <img src="assets/HoB.jpg" style="border:none;"></img>

 Note:
- - YouTube Channels
+ - Channels can feature (up to 100) channels.
- - YouTube Featured Channels (Meta Data)
+ - Featuring Reasons: Friendship, Support, Professional-Networks

 +++

 <img src="assets/links.jpg" style="border:none; box-shadow:none;"></img>

 Note:
-- Channel features other channels
-- Frindships can be visualized with graphs
+- Links can be visualized with graphs
-- A friendship can be one sided or both sided
+- A link can be one sided or both sided
+- we call this special case: "friendship"

+- Bigger Picture: We can derive a huge graph from these links.
+- But: too much clutter.
+Too big to handle.
+We want to visualize a special structure.

 ---